getkirby-solutions/menus/navbar-with-checkboxes.md

 Issues:

+- checkboxes just save a data value, not the page it self
 - checkboxes field won't reflect page changes because they're separate entities
 - changes like `uri`, `url`, won't be tracked